The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Identifier</summary>

-- It is a name of differnt part of programming elements like variable name, method name, etc
+- It is a name of different part of programming elements like variable name, method name, etc
 - It is a string of alphanumeric characters that begins with alphabet or underscore
     - For example:
     `int x=5;`
-    Here 'x' ia a variable or we can say that identifiers
+    Here 'x' is a variable or we can say that identifiers

 </details>